Online Adversarial Stabilization of Unknown Networked Systems: Extensions to Non-Convex Parameter Set Setting

 \section{Extensions to Non-Convex Parameter Set Setting}

 Representing model uncertainty as convex compact parameter sets is not always practical; sometimes potentially even impossible.
-Our approach can be readily extended to compact non-convex parameter sets $\cl{S}$, if those can be written as a finite union of convex sets $\bigcup^{N}_{i=1} \cl{P}_i$.
+Our approach can be readily extended to compact non-convex parameter sets $\mathcal{S}$, if those can be written as a finite union of convex sets $\bigcup^{N}_{i=1} \mathcal{P}_i$.
 This class of non-convex sets covers a large range of practical scenarios and the presented approach can be extended without losing stability guarantees.
-We can ensure by wrapping the CONSIST algorithm \ref{alg:consist} in a high-level routine SETSELECT, which runs CONSISTS on the smaller convex sets $\cl{P}_i$ until they become entirely inconsistent: \begin{enumerate} \item At $t=0$, we select an arbitrary convex set $\cl{P}_{k_0}$ and perform consistent model chasing with CONSIST as before. \item If at some point $\cl{P}_{k_0}$ becomes entirely inconsistent, we select an arbitrary set $\cl{P}_{k_1}$ from the remaining collection $\{\cl{P}_1,\dots, \cl{P}_{N}\} \setminus \cl{P}_{k_0}$ and restart CONSIST with that set $\cl{P}_{k_1}$.
-If $\cl{P}_{k_1}$ is also entirely inconsistent, repeat that selection process. \end{enumerate} Per definition, the above algorithm never violates consistency.
-Because there are finitely many convex sets $\cl{P}_{k_i}$, the cost accrued due to restarting CONSIST scales up the total movement cost of CONSIST by a fixed constant.
-Overall, the stability proof in Appendix \ref{sec:proof} is not impacted.
+We can ensure by wrapping the proposed algorithm in a high-level routine SETSELECT, which runs the algorithm on the smaller convex sets $\mathcal{P}_i$ until they become entirely inconsistent: \begin{enumerate} \item At $t=0$, we select an arbitrary convex set $\mathcal{P}_{k_0}$ and perform consistent model chasing with CONSIST as before. \item If at some point $\mathcal{P}_{k_0}$ becomes entirely inconsistent, we select an arbitrary set $\mathcal{P}_{k_1}$ from the remaining collection $\{\mathcal{P}_1,\dots, \mathcal{P}_{N}\} \setminus \mathcal{P}_{k_0}$ and restart CONSIST with that set $\mathcal{P}_{k_1}$.
+If $\mathcal{P}_{k_1}$ is also entirely inconsistent, repeat that selection process. \end{enumerate} Per definition, the above algorithm never violates consistency.
+Because there are finitely many convex sets $\mathcal{P}_{k_i}$, the cost accrued due to restarting CONSIST scales up the total movement cost of the convex counterpart by a fixed constant.
+Overall, the stability proof is not impacted.